Ricky Castillo betting profile: Sony Open in Hawaii - PGA TOUR

 Castillo's advanced stats and rankings

-- Castillo has averaged 0.175 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Castillo posted a 0.175 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- His Strokes Gained: Approach the Green average of -0.477 in his past five starts indicates room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Castillo posted a -0.477 mark in his past five tournaments.

-- On the greens, Castillo has delivered a strong 0.791 Strokes Gained: Putting mark in his past five tournaments, showing solid performance with the putter.
+- On the greens, Castillo delivered a 0.791 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Castillo as of the start of the Sony Open in Hawaii.